 In addition to this, they also document this process.

 In the Business Blueprint documentation, it outlines the future business processes and the business requirements.
 These questions are categorized by only one business function.
 The following are sample questions:

-This is the third phase in the process.
+This is the third phase of the process.